berachain/docs/apps/core/content/learn/pol/tokens/honey.md

 Alternatively, `$HONEY` can be obtained by trading other assets on the [Berachain Bex](https://artio.bex.berachain.com).

-## Who decides what assets can collateralize HONEY?
+## What determines which assets collateralize $HONEY?

-Governance decides what assets can be used to mint HONEY.
+Governance determines which assets can be used to mint $HONEY.

 ## How is $HONEY Used?